0xbin4ry/0xbin4ry.github.io/README.md

-# Cybersecurity Writeups & Notes
-Welcome to my GitPage: [0xbin4ry.github.io](https://0xbin4ry.github.io)
-This site is a curated hub for my practical cybersecurity work: machine walkthroughs, CTF solutions, and study reflections aimed at improving technical reporting and hands‑on skills
+> _“We pry open systems to see how the world actually runs.”_

+I’m **0xbin4ry**, low‑level developer and researcher focused on reverse engineering and offensive security.
+I explore system internals, build proofs‑of‑concept, and solve CTFs to sharpen practical skills.

+## What I do
+- **Reverse Engineering:** unpacking binaries, analyzing control flow and data structures, rebuilding intent from disassembly.
+- **Low‑Level Development:** kernel and userland tooling, exploit primitives, and small, auditable POCs.
+- **Offensive Security:** end‑to‑end assessments on lab targets; vulnerability classification and exploitation techniques.
+- **CTF Play:** challenge solves that drive practical research and concise write‑ups.

+---

-## 🔍 What’s here
+## What’s on this site
-- **Write-ups for vulnerable machines** (Hack The Box, Try Hack Me, Offensive Security, etc.)
+- Vulnerable machine write‑ups
-- **CTF challenge solutions & breakdowns**
+- CTF solutions & breakdowns
+- Exploit & RE tutorials
-- **Certification review notes & study reflections**
+- Study notes & reviews

-- **Tutorials — reverse engineering and exploit development**
+---

-## 💡 Why I publish this
+## Why I publish this
-- To refine technique and documentation for real‑world security assessments and red team engagements
+- To refine technique and documentation for real‑world security assessments and red team engagements.
-- To share repeatable methodologies, tooling notes, and lessons learned for others studying offensive security
+- To share repeatable methodologies, tooling notes, and lessons learned for others studying offensive security.

-## ⚠️ Quick pointers
-- Each write-up includes: scope, attack path, commands used, and remediation notes
-- Contributions and constructive feedback welcome — find source and contact links on the site